|

 visualisations positive and personally appealing to be a

 powerful tool in self hypnosis.
+Make it personalUse language and images which reflect

 your own experience.
 We all have our own memories and